New Users Get $10 Off

 ADA Seating at Citi Field

-For those who are wheelchair users and/or those looking to attend a game at Citi Field with somebody who is, there is some important information that you’ll want to know.
+For wheelchair users and/or those looking to attend a game at Citi Field with someone who uses a wheelchair, there is some important information you’ll want to know.
 If you’re seeking ADA seating, you’ll find accessible rows at the top of most sections throughout the venue.

 If necessary, folding chairs will be provided for guests, such as those who wish to sit with a fan while using a wheelchair.
 One trick you can use to filter tickets that are ADA accessible is to use our “Additional filters +” button on the event page, which allows you to select “ADA (wheelchair accessible). ” This will show all seats the seller has marked as accessible seating.